 Counselling offers the opportunity for individuals, couples or families to find acceptance and understanding and to experience a place of safety and calm.
 In this environment a person may work through the chaos of their feelings and gain insight into their situation, find their paths to follow, regain their sense of self and so experience a greater inner peace, clarity and healing.

-I have 30 years of training and experience in working with individuals, and 15 years of experience of working with couples and families.
+I have over 30 years of training and experience in working with individuals, and 15 years of experience of working with couples and families.
 I hold senior accreditation status with the British Association for Counselling and Psychotherapy (BACP).
 I work within the ethical guidelines of the BACP which includes accessing regular supervision for my counselling work.

 Clients usually contract for weekly sessions of an hour each; however this is flexible depending upon the needs and wishes of the counselee.
 People work at their own pace and I will always try to accommodate this through occasional review of the process to check that the counselee is gaining from the experience.